 Christine started working for the International Music Camp in 2005 as a Dean of Girls and is currently one of the two Camp Directors.
 She taught orchestra (grades 5-12) for five years in Sun Prairie and Chippewa Falls, Wisconsin, and most recently in Hong Kong.
 Christine holds a Master in Education – Professional Development degree from the University of Wisconsin – Eau Claire and a Bachelor of Science in Music Education (Instrumental) from Minnesota State University – Mankato.
-She currently plays viola in the Minot Symphony Orchestra and for twenty-two years has been playing viola either in the section or as section principal in the Mesquite Symphony Orchestra, Mankato Symphony Orchestra, Madison Community Orchestra, Chippewa Valley Symphony Orchestra, and the Hong Kong Chamber Orchestra.
+She currently plays viola in the Minot Symphony Orchestra and for twenty-four years has been playing viola either in the section or as section principal in the Mesquite Symphony Orchestra, Mankato Symphony Orchestra, Madison Community Orchestra, Chippewa Valley Symphony Orchestra, and the Hong Kong Chamber Orchestra.
 Christine is President of the Minot Symphony Association Board of Directors.
 Christine also conducts the Minot Community Concert Band with Tim and plays percussion in the ensemble.
 Christine and Tim received the NDMEA Distinguished Service Award in 2019.

 In her free time she enjoys walking half marathons, being outdoors, yoga, photography, exploring the world, her dog Sunshine, and drinking hot tea (black) with honey.